Graylog2/documentation/pages/faq.rst

 I think I’ve found a bug, how do I report it?
 ----------------------------------------------

 Think you spotted a bug?
 Oh no!
 Please report it in our issue trackers so we can take a look at it.
 All issue trackers are hosted on `GitHub <https://github.com/Graylog2>`__, tightly coupled to our code and milestones.
 Don’t hesitate to open issues – we’ll just close them if there is nothing to do.
-We have GitHub repos for the `web interface <https://github.com/Graylog2/graylog2-web-interface/issues>`__ and the `server <https://github.com/Graylog2/graylog2-server/issues>`__.
+Most issues will be in the `Graylog server <https://github.com/Graylog2/graylog2-server/issues>`__ repository, but you should choose others if you have found a bug in one of the plugins.

 I’m having issues installing or configuring Graylog, where can I go for support?
 --------------------------------------------------------------------------------